afterpay/sdk-ios/README.md

 # Getting Started

-We provide options for integrating via code, interface builder or even SwiftUI
+We provide options for integrating the SDK in UIKit and SwiftUI.

 ## Presenting Web Checkout

-The Web Login is a UIViewController that can be presented in the context of your choosing
+The Web Login is a UIViewController that can be presented in the context of your choosing.

-### In code (UIKit)
+### UIKit

 ```swift
 final class MyViewController: UIViewController {